Miracle217/LeadPagesBuildSystem/readme.md

  * Or download a [zip file here](https://github.com/LeadPages/LeadPagesBuildSystem/archive/master.zip) and unzip to **outside** of `leadpages-template` folder
 3. In the terminal, run `./install`
 4. Type `gulp start` in the terminal to start watching the files
+  * If your default browser doesn't launch automatically.
+Point your browser to `http://localhost:8080`
 5. Done!

 ### Existing Template *with* Git